 Artist Biography

-Consistently, her middle and high school choirs have received top awards and accolades.
+As an educator, Dr. Martin taught middle and high school choirs in public and private schools.
+Consistently her middle and high school choirs received top awards and accolades.
 In 2019, her 7th and 8th Grade Tower Hill Concert Choir presented a solo concert at the National Association for Music Education All- Eastern Division Conference.
 Her high school choirs have presented solo concerts at the Longwood Gardens in Pennsylvania, won numerous festival competitions, and have won First and Second Place Awards at the Maryland ECAS Choral Competitions.
 In 2013, she founded the Delaware Independent Schools Choral Festival, providing hundreds of high school choral singers opportunities to work with leading collegiate choral conductors on choral masterworks and was awarded the Top Educator Award of Delaware Mainline Today for her work with Delaware school choral programs.

-An avid ensemble singer, Zerrin performs with Conspirare, Oregon Bach Festival Chorus, Santa Fe Desert Chorale, and Solaria Singers.
-She has performed with Seraphic Fire, True Concord Voices, The Crossing Choir, the Weimar Bachakademie Ensemble, the JSB Ensemble of the Internationale Bachakademie in Stuttgart, Norfolk Music Festival Chamber Choir.
+An avid ensemble singer, Dr. Martin performs with Conspirare, the Oregon Bach Festival Chorus, Bach Vocal Artists, Santa Fe Desert Chorale, and other professional choral ensembles.
+With Conspirare: A Company of Voices, she can be heard on the 2026 GRAMMY-nonimated album, advena: liturgies for a broken world.
+She is excited to be on Conspirare’s next album, Sunstone: Joby Talbot’s Piedra de Sol to be released in August 2026.
+Previously, she has performed with Seraphic Fire, True Concord Voices, The Crossing Choir, the Weimar Bachakademie Ensemble, the JSB Ensemble of the Internationale Bachakademie in Stuttgart, Norfolk Music Festival Chamber Choir.

-Zerrin received her Bachelor of Music degree in voice performance with teaching certification from the University of Michigan, where she studied with Freda Herseth, Dr. Jerry Blackstone, and Dr. Paul Rardin.
-She received her Master of Music degree in choral conducting from Westminster Choir College where she studied with Dr. Joe Miller, Dr. Andrew Megill, and Dr. James Jordan, and Margaret Cusack.
+She received her Bachelor of Music degree in voice performance with teaching certification from the University of Michigan, where she studied with Freda Herseth, Dr. Jerry Blackstone, and Dr. Paul Rardin.
+Dr. Martin received her Master of Music degree in choral conducting from Westminster Choir College where she studied with Dr. Joe Miller, Dr. Andrew Megill, and Dr. James Jordan, and Margaret Cusack.

 In her spare time, she loves to spend time with her family, travel, read, knit, bake, run, hike, and is a fan of mystery and fantasy fiction.